Merrymeeting Daylilies

 Our parents lived on Brackett Road for several years, and then purchased the property at 80 Tash Road in May of 1996, as both a home and as a business.
 They were both raised during the Great Depression, and they worked hard and lived frugally in order to pay off the mortgage as quickly as possible.
 I am uncertain of the exact date, but I believe it was right around 2005 that the mortgage was paid off.

-The judge decided it would be only fair to reschedule everything and try again in 30 days.
+But the judge decided it would be only fair to reschedule everything and try again in 30 days.
 Les paid his lawyer to notify the Bank, set up another hearing, join him in the court room…and you guessed it…the Bank failed to appear AGAIN.
 To make this ridiculous story a wee bit shorter, but no less expensive and frustrating for Les…this happened yet again (June 29, 2017), for a total of three attempted hearings, 30 days apart.

 (While declaring the need for a THIRD hearing, the judge used the phrase “out of an abundance of caution”.